Water adsorption in silica

 number of water molecules added by the LAMMPS gcmc

-Figure: Number of molecules as a function of time.
+Figure: Number of molecules in the system as a function of the time \(t\).
 The dashed vertical line marks the beginning of the GCMC step.

 The final number of molecules depends on the imposed pressure, temperature, and on the interaction between water and silica (i.e. its hydrophilicity).